holochain/holochain-rust/doc/holochain_101/src/scenario_testing.md

 // Now we can construct a `scenario` object which lets us run as many scenario tests as we want involving the two instances we set up: const scenario = new Scenario([instanceAlice, instanceBob])

-// Run a test in a freshly created container.
+// Run a test in a freshly created conductor.
 Note the various parameters used:
 // - a description which will be used to initialize the tape test
 // - a closure that takes two arguments which will be injected:
 //   - `t` is the just the object that tape tests use